evanx/redex/test/case/webServer/README.md

 #### Virtual host router

-A `regexRouter.hosts` processor is configured for virtual hosts as follows:
+A `router.regex.hosts` processor is configured for virtual hosts as follows:
 ```yaml
 description: Route HTTP requests based on the hostname
 pluck: hostname